How to Make Kombucha

 1. Brew Your Favorite Black or Green Tea

 Boil 8 cups of water and use 4 tea bags of green or black tea

-Tea is the base for your kombucha, and contains a variety of nutrients that promote the growth of a symbiotic colony of good bacteria and yeast (also know as a "SCOBY").
-We recommend starting with black tea, as that is the traditional recipe and provides the most nutrients, however any true leaf tea will work.
-It is important to avoid herbal teas such as chamomile or ginseng, and flavored teas such as Chai or Earl Gray.
-These lack vital nutrients for the beneficial bacteria and yeast to thrive, and may be flavored with oils and other additives that can hurt the fermentation process.
+For Kombucha brewing, it's important to avoid herbal teas such as chamomile or ginseng, and flavored teas such as Chai or Earl Gray.
+These lack vital nutrients for the probiotics and yeast to thrive and may be flavored with oils and other additives that can hurt the fermentation process.

 2. Add Sugar & Let Your Tea Cool Down